cyclr/docs/pages/connector-authentication/dynamics-crm-custom-objects.md

 # Dynamics CRM Custom Objects Connector Setup #

-This connector is designed so that you are able to work with multiple custom entity types at a time.
-To do so you will have to install this connector for each custom entity type you wish to work with.
+This connector is designed to work with a single custom entity.
+When working with more than one, you must install a separate Dynamics CRM connector for each custom entity type.

 ### Installation